badboy/libhoare/readme.md

 The `test` directory contains unit tests for the library.

-The `eg` directory contains a few examples of how to use the library:

- * hello.rs is a very simple (hello world!) example of how to use an invariant (useful as a basic test case);
- * doc.rs contains the examples above, so we can check they compiler and run;
- * lexer.rs is a more realistic example of use - a simple (and certainly not industrial-strength) lexer for a very small language.

 ## Building

 To build libhoare from the top level of your checked out repo run